-In recent years, Medellín has become famous thanks to Netflix and their Narcos series.
+In recent years, Medellín has become famous thanks to Netflix and its Narcos series.
 Whether it has given the city a positive image is another question.
 In 2013, Medellín was elected the world’s most innovative city by the Urban Land Institute.
 What do the different indices say about the city’s progress, five years later?

 - Its urban innovation performance